vegaprotocol/documentation/versioned_docs/version-v0.47.0/api/bridge/interfaces/IERC20_Bridge_Logic.md

 ### remove_asset

 This function removes from listing the given ERC20 token contract.
-This marks the token as invalid for deposit to this bridgeMUST emit Asset_Removed if successful
+This marks the token as invalid for deposit to this bridge.
+MUST emit Asset_Removed if successful

 ```js
 function remove_asset(address asset_source, uint256 nonce, bytes signatures) public nonpayable